redhat-na-ssa/demo-ai-weaviate/README.md

 - `cluster-admin` access to [Red Hat OpenShift](https://developers.redhat.com/developer-sandbox)
 - An [AlphaVantage API key](https://www.alphavantage.co/support/#api-key)
   - This is optional if you want to refresh the stock symbol data.
+The key gets set in `src/main/jkube/secret.yml` which is a copy of [this template](https://github.com/joshdreagan/av-overview-sync/blob/master/src/main/jkube/secret.yml.template#L6)

 ## Installation Steps